peter28data/Tableau/README.md

 ---

-To confirm our data validation of the Category chart, we can check the largest portion of revenue/market cap, oncology: neurology.
+To confirm our data validation theory of the Category chart, we can check the largest portion of revenue/market cap, oncology: neurology.

-We can see above that
+We can see above that only one company from Switzerland

 ---